Sage222/sageproxmox-zimaos/README.md

 # ZimaOS Installation Guide for Proxmox

+Forked from  R0GGER/proxmox-zimaos.
+All credit to him.
+This version is the same though changes storage to local-zfs.
+As R0gger's version was set to a different file system.

 This guide provides step-by-step instructions for installing [ZimaOS](https://github.com/IceWhaleTech/zimaos) on Proxmox Virtual Environment.
 ZimaOS is a modern NAS operating system that can be easily deployed as a virtual machine.

 ## 📋 Table of Contents